-As mentioned elsewhere in our InterNations guide, e.g. in the article on working in Saudi Arabia, oil obviously dominates the Saudi economy.
-However, expats working in Jeddah and other major cities do not always work for petrochemical companies.
+As mentioned elsewhere in our InterNations Guide, e.g. in the article on working in Saudi Arabia, oil obviously dominates the Saudi economy.
+However, expats working in Jeddah and other major Saudi hubs do not always work for petrochemical companies.

 By working in Jeddah, you will settle in one of Saudi Arabia’s most important economic centers, the most significant in the western region.
 Although the area around Jeddah doesn’t boast big oil resources, a pipeline connects it to the large oilfields of the Eastern Province.
 Therefore oil refining and export do play a major role for those working in Jeddah.
 Furthermore, there are several mining projects, quarries, and power plants in the region, too.

 However, it is the strategic location that provides excellent economic opportunities for people working in Jeddah.
-The city has a large commercial port with 58 piers, a shipyard, and a re-export zone.
-Trade and commerce as well as logistics, shipping, packaging, and storage are essential for the local economy.
-Indeed, the turnover of Saudi Arabia’s logistics industry is expected to rise to 20 billion US dollars by 2015.
-This success will be partly due to everyone working in Jeddah’s transport companies.
+The city has a large commercial port with 58 piers, a shipyard, a storage area, and a re-export zone.
+Trade and commerce, as well as logistics, shipping, packaging, and storage, are essential for the local economy.
+This success is partly due to everyone working in Jeddah’s transport companies.

-Expatriates with expertise or professional experience in urban development might soon find themselves working in Jeddah.
-There are several ambitious infrastructure projects under way.
+Expatriates with expertise or professional experience in urban development could soon find themselves working in Jeddah.
+There are several ambitious infrastructure projects under way and new ones keep arising.
 For example, the Saudi Landbridge is supposed to connect Jeddah to the Persian Gulf; a high-speed railway line is going to link Mecca and Medina; the King Abdullah Economic City will feature industrial enterprises, finance companies, educational institutions, and centers for science and technology.

 For some expats, working in Jeddah’s metro area can mean moving all the way to Yanbu al Bahr, 350 km to the north.
 In the 1970s, a Royal Commission designated this small town to serve as an industrial district and cargo port.
 Today, Yanbu has several refineries, a plastics factory, a cement factory, a gas plant, and a desalination facility.

-The city houses a sizable foreign population composed of non-Saudi Arabs, Turks, and people from various countries in South Asia, Europe, and North America.
-Well-off expats settle in one of Yanbu’s gated communities, The Cove or Arabian Homes.
-They send their children to Yanbu International School and spend their leisure time at Mövenpick’s five-star beach resort.
-Their life tends to be somewhat claustrophobic, in comparison to that of expats working in Jeddah.
+The city houses a sizable foreign population composed of non-Saudi Arabs, Turkish residents, and people from various countries in South Asia, Europe, and North America.
+Well-off expats often settle in one of Yanbu’s gated communities, such as The Cove or Arabian Homes.
+They frequently send their children to Yanbu International School and spend their leisure time at Mövenpick’s five-star beach resort.
+However, their life tends to be somewhat claustrophobic, in comparison to that of expats working in Jeddah.